 - The Student Council- Officially represents the student body.
-The president of the council is a member of the Dean's committee.
 The council sponsors many social, sports, cultural and religious events throughout the year.
 The annual student convention is the key activity of the year. - Puerto Rico Optometric Student Association (PROSA) Is also the local chapter of the American Optometric Student Association (AOSA).
 All students are members of both organizations through payment of their activity fees.
 PROSA sponsors lectures, ophthalmic shows, exam reviews, and social events during the academic year.
-Their main event is the annual international optometric student convention. - Asociación de Servicios Voluntarios Optométricos (ASVO) A volunteer group of students, faculty members, and practitioners offering primary eye care services to the disenfranchised populations in Puerto Rico and Latin America.
+Their main event is the annual optometry student meeting. - Asociación de Servicios Voluntarios Optométricos (ASVO) A volunteer group of students, faculty members, and practitioners offering primary eye care services to the disenfranchised populations in Puerto Rico and Latin America.
 They receive donations of eyeglasses which they distribute to the patients they serve. - Beta Sigma Kappa- The student Optometric Honor Society Members are selected based on their scholastic and clinical achievement.
 Members serve as counselors and tutors to other optometry students.

-- National Optometric Student Association (NOSA) The campus chapter offers support to the School's minority students by participating in their recruitment and retention. - College of Vision Development Optometric Extension Program (COVD) Is an organization and rehabilitation devoted to the enhancement, prevention and rehabilitation of vision and vision development. - VSP- Offers lectures and activities related to the private practice of Optometry. - Orientation Committee A volunteer group of second and third year students working along with the Department of Students Services in helping new students with their transition and moving to the island.
-The group has a fan page in facebook.
-Their main activity is the Orientation Week which is held the week before beginning of classes.
+- College of Vision Development Optometric Extension Program (COVD) Is an organization and rehabilitation devoted to the enhancement, prevention and rehabilitation of vision and vision development. - Private Practice Club Offers lectures and activities related to the private practice of Optometry.
+Sponsored by VSP. - Orientation Committee A volunteer group of second and third year students working along with the Department of Students Services in helping new students with their transition and moving to the island.
+The group has a fan page in Facebook.
+Their main activity is the Orientation Week which is held the week before beginning of classes. - CAO Canadian Optometry Students chapter.
+Provides information related to practice, financing and support mainly to Canadian students.